FrancesCoronel/personal-website-v3/site/content/adventures/2018-02-16-demystifying-meltdown-spectre.md

 Each of your agents wears a microphone so you can hear them at all times.

-Since there’s an unlimited number of agents so you just keep trying until one succeeds.
+Since there's an unlimited number of agents so you just keep trying until one succeeds.

 Finally, an agent gets into the vault and is able to look at the piece of paper with the password on it.